T351 Week 2

 power than CCDs.
 The tiny camera in your laptop or cell phone most likely uses a CMOS imaging device.

 Most professional video cameras use a beam splitter,

 which consists of prisms.
+Some refer to this as the prism block.
 The incoming light is split into its primary

 components, Red Green & Blue and recorded onto three separate CCD or CMOS imaging elements.